-E6.5 POST-CONCUSSION COGSTATE
+E6.5 POST-CONCUSSION COGNIGRAM

-During the GRTP players should undertake a CogState test so that their reading can be evaluated against the baseline set at the start of the season.
-Under no circumstances should a player make repeated attempts to "pass" a CogState test post-concussion and players must be limited to one test every 24 hours.
-The RFL will monitor the use of CogState and where a player takes more than one test within 24 hours this constitutes Misconduct and the Club and/or personnel involved may be subject to Disciplinary action.
+During the GRTP players should undertake a CogniGram test so that their reading can be evaluated against the baseline set at the start of the season.
+Under no circumstances should a player make repeated attempts to "pass" a CogniGram test post-concussion and players must be limited to one test every 24 hours.
+The RFL will monitor the use of CogniGram and where a player takes more than one test within 24 hours this constitutes Misconduct and the Club and/or personnel involved may be subject to Disciplinary action.

-It is imperative to ensure the outcome of post-injury CogState tests by logging into the actual account and reviewing the test report to confirm its validity.
+It is imperative to ensure the outcome of post-injury CogniGram tests by logging into the actual account and reviewing the test report to confirm its validity.
 Please DO NOT go by the result on the upload screen.
-On occasion in the past the upload screen has registered a test as valid with the actual report subsequently being invalid.
-Any club who is found to have played a player who has not recorded a valid post-injury test will be referred to compliance.

-CogState is a vital tool when used in conjunction with symptom checklists and balance evaluation as an aid to the clinical decision-making process.
-It is important that CogState is not relied on as the only decision-making process as a significant percentage may have normal neuropsychological testing but still have other symptoms of concussion.
+CogniGram is a vital tool when used in conjunction with symptom checklists and balance evaluation as an aid to the clinical decision-making process.
+It is important that CogniGram is not relied on as the only decision-making process as a significant percentage may have normal neuropsychological testing but still have other symptoms of concussion.